-If you are planning to purchase a property in Botswana you should always get legal advise by an independent expert professional.
-Local laws, taxes, money transfers and currency exchange as well as surveyors of the property or special requirements for foreigners are just some of the areas you will be confronted with.
+If you are planning to purchase a property in Botswana you should always get legal advice by an independent expert professional.
+Local laws, taxes, money transfers and currency exchange, as well as surveyors of the property or special requirements for foreigners, are just some of the areas you will be confronted with.
 To make your property purchase successful and the least stressful it is always advisable to find professional support.

 Enjoy this website and good luck in finding a new home!

 The Republic of Botswana with a size of 231,788 mi² or 600,370 km² is a landlocked country, bordering with South Africa to the south, Namibia to the west, Zambia to the north and Zimbabwe to the northeast.